farhanishmam/farhanishmam.github.io/_pages/about.md

 </ul>
 <h2>News and Updates</h2>
+- **Dec 24:** <a href="https://arxiv.org/abs/2408.08964">BnSentMix</a>, got accepted in [LoResLM](https://loreslm.github.io/) at COLING 2025.
+- **Oct 24:** <a href="https://arxiv.org/abs/2407.03386">Visual Robustness Benchmark for VQA</a> is accepted at WACV 2025.
+I'm grateful to my wonderful teammates and advisors at IUT-CSE.
 - **Oct 24:** Check out our pre-prints on Bangla VQA system, [ChitroJera](https://arxiv.org/abs/2410.14991), and multi-label hate speech detection on transliterated Bangla, [BanTH](https://arxiv.org/abs/2410.13281).
-- **Oct 24:** <a href="https://github.com/farhanishmam/BanglaTLit">FourierKAN outperforms MLP on Text Classification Head Fine-tuning</a> got accepted in [FITML](https://sites.google.com/view/neurips2024-ftw) at NeurIPS-2024.
+- **Oct 24:** <a href="https://github.com/farhanishmam/BanglaTLit">FourierKAN outperforms MLP on Text Classification Head Fine-tuning</a> got accepted in [FITML](https://sites.google.com/view/neurips2024-ftw) at NeurIPS 2024.
 Shoutout to my teammate [Abdullah Al Imran](https://www.imranabdullah.com/about).
 - **Sep 24:** Our work on Bangla back-transliteration, <a href="https://github.com/farhanishmam/BanglaTLit">BanglaTLit</a> got accepted in Findings of EMNLP, 2024.
 Great work from team Penta!
-- **Aug 24:** Check out the preprints on <a href="https://arxiv.org/abs/2408.08803">Fourier-KAN Text Classification</a> and <a href="https://arxiv.org/abs/2408.08964">Code-Mixed Bengali Sentiment Analysis</a>, available on arXiv.
+- **Aug 24:** Check out the preprints on <a href="https://arxiv.org/abs/2408.08803">Fourier-KAN Text Classification</a> and <a href="https://arxiv.org/abs/2408.08964">BnSentMix: Code-Mixed Bengali Sentiment Analysis</a>, available on arXiv.
 - **Jul 24:** New preprint on my undergrad thesis, <a href="https://arxiv.org/abs/2407.03386">Visual Robustness Benchmark for VQA</a>, is available on arXiv.
-I'm grateful to my wonderful teammates and advisors at IUT-CSE.
 - **May 24:** Finalists at Robi Datathon 3.0, Bangladesh's largest data analysis event with 3,500+ participants.
 Another competition with team Penta!
 - **May 24:** Participated in the <a href="http://nlp.uned.es/exist2024/">EXIST-2024</a> shared task with my amazing team from <a href="https://www.pentabd.com/">Penta Global</a>.
 - **Jan 24:** Our <a href="https://www.sciencedirect.com/science/article/abs/pii/S1566253524000484">VQA Survey</a> got accepted in Information Fusion.